New Patients (410) 221-3085

 Can I go a day without wearing my dentures?

-It’s essential that you wear your dentures daily so that your gums and mouth can adjust properly.
-You may experience a little discomfort initially, but your gums need to adjust to their pressure in your mouth.
-Not wearing them daily prolongs the time it takes for your gums to adjust.
+You must wear your dentures daily to adjust your gums and mouth properly.
+While you may experience a little discomfort initially, your gums will adjust to the pressure in your mouth.
+Not wearing them daily prolongs the time it takes for your gums to adjust to your new teeth.

 Am I a good candidate for dentures?